matkapi/postpy2/README.md

-# PostpyGraphQL
+# PostPyGraphQL

-PostpyGraphQL is a library for [Postman](https://www.getpostman.com/) that run Postman's collections.
+PostPyGraphQL is a library for [Postman](https://www.getpostman.com/) that run Postman's collections.
 Originaly was forked from https://github.com/matkapi/postpy2 and updated for using body mode GraphQL.
-If you are using postman, but collection runner is not flexible enough for you and postman codegen is too boring, PostpyGraphQL is here for your continuous integration.
+If you are using postman, but collection runner is not flexible enough for you and postman codegen is too boring, PostPyGraphQL is here for your continuous integration.

-## Why use PostpyGraphQL instead of postman codegen?
+## Why use PostPyGraphQL instead of postman codegen?

-- Postman codegen should be applied one by one for each request and it's boring when your API changes, but with PostpyGraphQL, you don't need to generate code.
+- Postman codegen should be applied one by one for each request and it's boring when your API changes, but with PostPyGraphQL, you don't need to generate code.
-  Just export collection with Postman and use it with PostpyGraphQL.
+  Just export collection with Postman and use it with PostPyGraphQL.
 - In code generation, you don't have environment feature anymore and variables are hard coded.

 ## Why user PostpyGraphQL instead of Postman collection runner?

-- With PostpyGraphQL, you write your own script.
+- With PostPyGraphQL, you write your own script.
 But collection runner just turns all your requests one by one.
-  So with PostpyGraphQL, you can design more complex test suites.
+  So with PostPyGraphQL, you can design more complex test suites.

 ## How to install?

-PostpyGraphQL is available on [PyPI](https://pypi.python.org/pypi?name=postpygraphql&version=0.0.1&:action=display) and you can install it using pip:
+PostPyGraphQL is available on [PyPI](https://pypi.python.org/pypi?name=postpygraphql&version=0.0.1&:action=display) and you can install it using pip:

 ```bash